Basra97/acit-2420/README.md

 ```

+>[!NOTE]
-NOTE: Replace "do-key" with the name of your SSH key and "My SSH Key" with your preferred name
+Replace "do-key" with the name of your SSH key and "My SSH Key" with your preferred name

 * ```doctl compute ssh-key create``` command creates a new SSH key associated with your DigitalOcean account